Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 v1.2.1
 ------

 This is a minor bugfix release.
-Problems with certain vSphere/curl combinations have been addressed, support for older PHP versions has been fixed.
+A problem with older PHP versions has been fixed.
 This affected only End Of Live versions (&lt;7.3), but we still support them.
-Depending on your Curl version, you might have faced problems with vmWare 7.x, this has been solved.
+Depending on your  Curl version, you might have faced problems with vmWare 7.x.
+This has also been solved.

 To use authentication with InfluxDB v1.x please upgrade the Incubator module to at least v0.10.1.
 This is optional, we'll not raise dependencies  with a patch